 Please see the Handbook for Student Visas and UK Border Agency for details on this procedure.

-Before you book and pay for a course at Stay Campus London you must read and confirm you have understood our Terms and Conditions.
+Before you book and pay for a course at SCL International College you must read and confirm you have understood our Terms and Conditions.

 Please note that prices may be subject to alteration.
 See your Consultant or Educational Tour Operator for insurance information.